compbiol/CAMSA/README.md

 ==

 ``CAMSA``  - is a tool for **C**omparative **A**nalysis and **M**erging of **S**caffold **A**ssemblies.
+``CAMSA`` is distributed under the MIT license.
+Refer to LICENSE.txt file for more details.

 ``CAMSA`` is developed using Python 3.5+ programming language and requires Python 3.5+ interpreter to work properly.